-Shirts: Although there is no color requirement for clothes, shirts must have arm sleeves and must cover
+Shirts: Although there is no color requirement for clothes, shirts must have arm sleeves and must cover top of the pants.
+Shirts must be worn in such a manner that no cleavage or midriff is exposed.

 Pants: Pants must fit appropriately at the waist and crotch.
 That means no sagging pants.
 Skirts, shorts, skorts must be of appropriate length (not above mid-thigh).
 Jeans (or any pants) may not have any holes or tears in them.
 No jogging pants, sweat pants, athletic pants, basketball shorts, biking shorts or leggings, workout or athletic attire may be worn at any time unless directed to do so by a coach during athletic or P.E. class.